QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 You will have up to $|V|-1$ iterations.
 If you have an iteration with no changes, then the algorithm is done.

-The differences with Dijkstra are for $i+1$: each time we updated the shortest path, we check update every successor.
+The differences with Dijkstra are for $i+1$: each time we update the shortest path, we check and update every successor.
 </div><div>

 #### Floyd–Warshall Algorithm